Category Archives: Uncategorized

 29) TPO Membrane Thickness

-The vast majority of TPO roof installations utilize 45-mil thick membranes.
+The vast majority of TPO roof installations utilize 45-mil-thick membranes.
 The manufacturers’ thickness of these membranes over scrim spans approximately 15 to 19 mils.

 Source: Professional Roofing